 I. Procedure for Submitting an Application

-- A finished copy of a proposed constitution must be submitted to the Office of Student Union and Activities, Memorial College Center, room 201.
+- A finished copy of a proposed constitution must be submitted to the Office of Student Life, Memorial College Center (MCC), room 201.
 The constitution should embody principles hereafter set forth, should be in an acceptable form and should be free of grammatical, spelling and typographical errors.